brajeshwar/brajeshwar.github.io/_posts/2011/2011-07-09-startup-research-css-text-overflow-and-why-should-you-keep-things-simple.md

----
-layout: post
-title: Startup Research, CSS text-overflow and why should you keep things simple
+# Startup Research, CSS text-overflow and why should you keep things simple
----

 One of the early topics in the Founder Institute curriculum is "Startup Research".
 Here is a video and <a href="http://www.scribd.com/doc/33104662/SVFI-June-15-Start-up-Research-Adeo-Ressi">slides</a> of a Startup Research lesson to the Silicon Valley program by Adeo Ressi, Founder of the Founder Institute.